SpektraSystems/Microsoft-Cloud-Workshop/ocp-azurecosmosdb/README.md

 # Introduction

+This series of workshops will give you hands-on experience working with Azure Cosmos DB using the SQL API, JavaScript and .NET Core SDK.

 # Sign-up for Workshop Environment

 To make it easier for you to work on the labs, you are provided with pre-provisioned Azure environment.
 You will receive sign-up link for the lab environment from your instructor.